-The e-Commerce industry is always changing, evolving and pushing business owners to try new things in order to avoid business failure.
+We don’t how big challenge will Voice and VR be for Marketers.
+But for sure, VR is a challenging issue for the e-Commerce industry.
+This industry is always changing, evolving and pushing business owners to try new things in order to avoid business failure.
 Technology, holidays, seasons, data, promotional offerings, and events – they are all impacting e-Commerce businesses in one way or another.

 In virtual reality, we’re placing the viewer inside a moment or a story… made possible by sound and visual technology that’s actually tricking the brain into believing it’s somewhere else.

 In this ever-changing medium/channel, the only thing that helps you stay successful is keeping up with trends and industry’s best practices at the same time.
 Once upon a time, trends and evolution was part of the legacy companies only, but today the online economy practices have become accessible to anyone.

 VR assisted shopping will put more emphasis on in-person brand experiences.
 CMO’s and Brand owners are aware of their long-boring (same-old) event experiences, and they know that consumers seek more personalized interactions with brands.
 (VR)-Commerce will bring the potential for entirely new shopping, event, purchase experiences and new kinds of added value.

 In e-Commerce, the conversion rate is just an indicator (you can cut prices, do extraordinary offers etc).
 But can VR help the revenue per visitor, or help to a higher cart value or lead towards more expensive products?
 Possibly.

 It will be an addictive experience platform.
 It will need heavy infrastructure investments by e-Commerce owners.
 It might be exploited primarily by the big market players (Amazon, Alibaba).